brimcg/visor/LoopThread/ThreadInstructions.md

 # How to thread elastic band

-Tip: The elastic band should be approximately 18" (38 mm).
+Tip: The elastic band should be approximately 18" (46cm).

 Step 1: Thread elastic through wide hole from outside of headband